HinodeXRT/xrtpy/joss/paper.md

  - Channel: This subpackage, managed by the 'Channel' class, offers access to the properties of XRT filters, covering aspects like the CCD, Entrance Filter, Focus-Filter(s), Geometry, and Mirror(s).

- - Effective Area: XRTpy's capability to calculate effective areas for various XRT filter channels, combined with CCD contamination layer thickness information, is crucial for understanding instrumental spectral responses, as depicted in \autoref{fig:Figure 1}.
+ - `xrtpy.response.effective_area`: XRTpy's capability to calculate effective areas for various XRT filter channels, combined with CCD contamination layer thickness information, is crucial for understanding instrumental spectral responses, as depicted in \autoref{fig:Figure 1}.

  - Temperature Response: XRTpy provides the capability of computing the temperature response of all the XRT filter channels.
 It does this by relying on a spectral emission model, drawing from [@Narukage:2011] and [@Narukage:2014].
 Users can choose from a range of CHIANTI abundance sets, including the default model with coronal abundances, Hybrid, and Photospheric options. \autoref{fig:Figure 2} shows XRTpy's temperature response calculations for all XRT filters across the different CHIANTI  abundance sets.